dgittins/Metagenomics/assemblyMEGAHIT.md

 ```

 \
-4. Add a prefix of the sample name to each of the 'final.contigs.fa' files in their respective directories and each assembled contig within the respective files.
+4. Add a prefix of the sample name to each of the 'final.contigs.fa' files in their respective directories and each assembled contig within the respective .fa files.

 ```bash
 for dir in */